What makes a great sales manager?

 Don’t hesitate to ask them which parts of their jobs they love the most and what parts demotivate them.
 Ask them what they feel their strengths and weaknesses are and what they would change about the role if they could.

-The more you as a manager can understand what interests and motivates your salespeople the more you can help them.
+The sales manager must understand what interests and motivates your salespeople the more you can help them.

 Salespeople rarely get out of bed feeling motivated to drive shareholder value.
 What does however motivate them is their own personal goals.